 People have favourite times of the day.
-They could be breakfast time, lunch time, shower time, or the time that one spends with friends or with a lover and so on.
+They could be breakfast time, lunchtime, shower time, or the time that one spends with friends or with a lover and so on.
 But there is one such amazing moment that we experience every night and yet don’t remember.
-I mean that particular exact moment when we actually fall asleep.
-That is the moment when I hand over all the natural life supporting and functional systems in my body to my subconscious mind.
-What an important split second moment it is!
+I mean that exact moment when we actually fall asleep.
+That is the moment when I hand over all the natural life-supporting and functional systems in my body to my subconscious mind.
+What an important split-second moment it is!
 I actually hand over myself to an automatic system that keeps me alive while the ‘I’ in me sleeps!
 This system governs my heartbeat, my breathing or rather my oxygen intake, my digestive system, my brain, everything.
 This means that I totally trust my subconscious.
 Well, there is someone who I do trust completely and blindly and that’s me!
-The power of my own mind is so amazing that it not only keeps me alive while I sleep but also works hard on forming patterns in my life that can eventually lead me to achieving all my goals.
+The power of my own mind is so amazing that it not only keeps me alive while I sleep, but also works hard on forming patterns in my life that can eventually lead me to achieve all my goals.
 My subconscious mind treats me well and respects me.

-Throughout the day whether I am at work or when I am doing nothing, I silently keep communicating with my subconscious mind.
-Silently, because I don’t need to use my vocal chords to talk to it.
+Throughout the day, whether I am at work or when I am doing nothing, I silently keep communicating with my subconscious mind.
+Silently, because I don’t need to use my vocal cords to talk to it.
 I just have to think and it understands.
-The best part of my subconscious is that I can be absolutely frank and honest with it and I don’t have to worry about looking silly or stupid before it.
-That is the kind of the wonderful and confidential relationship I have with my subconscious mind.
+The best part of my subconscious is that I can be absolutely frank and honest with it, and I don’t have to worry about looking silly or stupid before it.
+That is the kind of wonderful and confidential relationship I have with my subconscious mind.
 This silent communication with one’s subconscious is also known as daydreaming.
 It has been the dreams of people that have led to great inventions and to all the technological advancements that we have today.
 People who dare to dream and believe in their dreams most certainly succeed in realising them.
-It is the absolute faith and the belief that matter.
+It is the absolute clarity in dreaming that matters.

-That moment when we fall asleep, is almost like dying, except for the fact that the vital functions in the body are still active while we sleep.
-That split second moment is so important that that is when I actually connect with my subconscious mind and there is a kind of direct interaction between my subconscious mind and the ‘Self’ in me.
-During the rest of the day when I am awake, it is only me communicating with my subconscious mind.
-Every night when I lay down on bed, I prepare myself very well with my specific requests that I would place before my subconscious mind so that it knows what work it has to do while ‘I’ sleep.
+That moment when we fall asleep is almost like dying, except for the fact that the vital functions in the body are still active while we sleep.
+That split-second moment is so important that that is when I actually connect with my subconscious mind and there is a kind of direct interaction between my subconscious mind and the ‘Self’ in me.
+During the rest of the day, when I am awake, it is only me communicating with my subconscious mind.
+Every night when I lay down on the bed, I prepare myself very well with my specific requests that I would place before my subconscious mind so that it knows what work it has to do while ‘I’ sleep.
 I place before it the problems that I need to solve and the goals that I want to achieve.
-Being precise matters here, because a split second moment of time is not long enough for beating about the the bush with vague thoughts.
+Being precise truly matters here, because a split-second moment of time is not long enough for beating about the bush with vague thoughts.
 With these precise thoughts in my mind in the form of mental images, I close my eyes and my subconscious takes over and works on my desires while I sleep.
-Invariably, during the following day, a new idea suddenly flashes in my mind or I receive a phone call or an email from someone and I get an answer to my question that I ‘asked’ my subconscious mind the previous night.
-Of course, this does not happen everyday and it could probably depend on how hard I pushed my subconscious mind by actually meaning what I asked for.
+Invariably, during the following day, a new idea suddenly flashes in my mind, or I receive a phone call or an email from someone and I get an answer to the question that I ‘asked’ my subconscious mind the previous night.
+Of course, this does not happen every day, and it could probably depend on how hard I pushed my subconscious mind by actually meaning what I asked for.

 Bhagavad Gita :

-tathaa shareeraani vihaaya jeerna, anyaani samyaati navaani dehi.
+tathaa shareeraani vihaaya jeerNaani, anyaani samyaati navaani dehi.

-Just as man give discards his old and worn our garments and accepts new clothes, the embodied soul gives up its old and worn out bodies and accepts new ones.
+Just as a man discards his old and worn our garments and accepts new clothes, the embodied soul gives up its old and worn-out bodies and accepts new ones.

-SBG 2:23 nainam chindanti shastraani, nainam dahati paavataha, nachainam kledayanty aop na shoshayati maarutaha.
+SBG 2:23 nainam chindanti shastraaNi, nainam dahati paavakaha, nachainam kledayan-tyaapo na shoshayati maarutaha.

 Weapons cannot harm the soul nor can fire burn it.
 Neither can water wet it nor can the wind dry it up.